-You might choose a fixed-rate loan in order to lock in a low rate.
-People select fixed-rate loans when interest rates are low and they want to lock in at this low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer more consistency in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at the best rate currently available.
-Call Contemporary Mortgage Services, Inc at 407-834-3377 to discuss your situation with one of our professionals.
+Borrowers can choose a fixed-rate loan in order to lock in a low rate.
+People choose these types of loans because interest rates are low and they wish to lock in this lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer more monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at a good rate.
+Call Contemporary Mortgage Services, Inc at 407-834-3377 to learn more.

-Adjustable Rate Mortgages — ARMs, as we called them above — come in many varieties.
-ARMs are normally adjusted twice a year, based on various indexes.
+There are many kinds of Adjustable Rate Mortgages.
+ARMs are generally adjusted twice a year, based on various indexes.

-Most ARM programs have a "cap" that protects borrowers from sudden monthly payment increases.
-Your ARM may feature a cap on how much your interest rate can go up in one period.
-For example: no more than two percent a year, even if the index the rate is based on increases by more than two percent.
-Sometimes an ARM features a "payment cap" which guarantees your payment won't increase beyond a certain amount in a given year.
-Plus, the great majority of ARMs have a "lifetime cap" — this cap means that your rate won't go over the cap percentage.
+Most ARMs are capped, so they won't go up above a specific amount in a given period of time.
+There may be a cap on interest rate variances over the course of a year.
+For example: no more than two percent per year, even if the underlying index increases by more than two percent.
+Sometimes an ARM has a "payment cap" that ensures that your payment won't go above a certain amount over the course of a given year.
+Additionally, almost all adjustable programs have a "lifetime cap" — this means that the interest rate can't ever exceed the cap amount.

-ARMs usually start at a very low rate that usually increases over time.
-You've probably heard of 5/1 or 3/1 ARMs.
+ARMs usually start out at a very low rate that may increase over time.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
 In these loans, the initial rate is fixed for three or five years.
-It then adjusts every year.
-These kinds of loans are fixed for 3 or 5 years, then adjust after the initial period.
-Loans like this are often best for people who anticipate moving in three or five years.
-These types of adjustable rate loans benefit people who will sell their house or refinance before the initial lock expires.
+After this period it adjusts every year.
+These types of loans are fixed for 3 or 5 years, then adjust after the initial period.
+Loans like this are best for people who anticipate moving within three or five years.
+These types of adjustable rate programs most benefit people who plan to sell their house or refinance before the initial lock expires.

 Have questions about mortgage loans?
 Call us at 407-834-3377.
-It's our job to answer these questions and many others, so we're happy to help!
+We answer questions about different types of loans every day.

 Do you have a question regarding a mortgage program?